Troyanovsky/vibe-coding-guide/en/Lesson_10_Pro_Tips.md

 - **Focused context:** You can reference specific folders when prompting ("update just the components folder")
 - **Easier debugging:** When something breaks, you know exactly where to look
-- **Better collaboration:** The AI understands your project structure and can work within it
+- **Better collaboration:** For modules with little inter-dependency, it's possible to have multiple-agents to work in parallel efficiently. [reference](https://lucumr.pocoo.org/2025/6/12/agentic-coding/)

 ### Keep Reusable Components Organized